icy/icy_picture_modify/README.md

     problem with session data, and will be fixed immediately after the page is reloaded.

+## Security issues

+  * The guest account should have the identity *guest*.
+If you change guest account name, you need to explicitly update setting for this account.
+  * The plugin won't check for user input from `icy_acl.zml`, so you may trick your site by some SQL injection.
+Yes, if you really want to trick your site.

 ## Support

   To get support, please create new issue at